-Instead, read through our possible causes of the P2096 and gain a better understanding of the meaning.
-We will also take some time to show you the best fixes and illustrate the symptoms for you so you know what you are dealing with.
+Instead, read through the possible causes of code P2096 and gain a better understanding of the meaning.
+I will also take some time to show you the best fixes and illustrate the symptoms for you so you know what you are dealing with.

 Code P2096 Definition